EU launches investigation and considers measures against subsidized electric cars from China – Image: Xpert.Digital

 The law on critical raw materials rests on four solid pillars:

-The law identifies critical and strategic raw materials that are crucial for green technologies, digitalization and the space and defense industries.
+The law identifies critical and strategic raw materials that are essential for green technologies, digitalization, and the aerospace and defense industries.
 It sets ambitious targets for domestic capacity along the supply chain by 2030 to reduce dependence on individual countries.

-The EU will invest in the entire value chain, from mining to processing and recycling.
-This requires increased on-site exploration, simplified permitting processes and easier access to financial resources.
+The EU will invest in the entire value chain, from extraction and processing to recycling.
+This requires increased on-site exploration, simplified permitting procedures, and easier access to financial resources.

-The EU is committed to groundbreaking technologies in the area of critical raw materials.
-Through partnerships and a raw materials academy, specialists are trained to develop the required skills.
+The EU is focusing on groundbreaking technologies in the field of critical raw materials.
+Through partnerships and a raw materials academy, specialists are being trained to develop the necessary skills.

 4. Promoting a sustainable and circular raw materials economy

-Recycling and a strong secondary market are very important.
-The focus is on measures to recover raw materials from waste and to protect employee rights, human rights and the environment.
+Recycling and a strong secondary market are of great importance.
+Measures to recover raw materials from waste, as well as the protection of workers' rights, human rights, and the environment, are key priorities.

 International dimension

-The EU is heavily dependent on imports of critical raw materials, which, combined with increasing global demand, creates vulnerable supply chains.
-Therefore, the EU relies on international cooperation and trade to increase global production and diversify its supply.
+The EU is heavily dependent on imports of critical raw materials, which, combined with rising global demand, leads to vulnerable supply chains.
+Therefore, the EU is relying on international cooperation and trade to increase global production and diversify its supply.

-The EU's Global Gateway Strategy aims at partnerships with emerging and developing countries in order to jointly benefit from the availability of critical raw materials.
-The EU plans to set up a critical raw materials club to expand global supply chains and regulate trading practices.
+The EU's Global Gateway Strategy aims to forge partnerships with emerging and developing countries to jointly benefit from the availability of critical raw materials.
+The EU plans to establish a Critical Raw Materials Club to expand global supply chains and regulate trade practices.

 Europe

-Europe is on the way to a sustainable supply of critical raw materials.
-The European Raw Materials Act lays the foundation for a safer and greener future.
-Through clear priorities, the expansion of domestic capacities, research and international partnerships, the EU will reduce its dependence and promote a sustainable raw materials economy.
+Europe is on the path to a sustainable supply of critical raw materials.
+The European Raw Materials Law lays the foundation for a safer and greener future.
+Through clear priorities, the expansion of domestic capacities, research, and international partnerships, the EU will reduce its dependence and promote a sustainable raw materials economy.

-From simple solar carports to large systems: with Xpert.Solar your individual solar carport advice
+From simple solar carports to large-scale systems: Xpert.Solar offers individual solar carport consultation

 I would be happy to serve as your personal advisor.